Ismaril/real_estate_analysis/readme.md

-# Aim of the project
+### Aim of the project
-The aim of the project was to get some insight or feeling about current property market
+The aim of the project was to get some insight & feeling about current property market.

-# Process pipeline:
+### Process pipeline:
-1.Getting the data \
+1.Getting the data
+- downloading sitemap files, extracting and appending all of them into one file (links to all webpages)
+- cleaning the links to get only the ones concerned with properties (flats, houses, lands)
+- downloading and saving relevant features about each property through requests and html parsing

-2.Data cleaning \
+2.Data cleaning
+- cleaning downloaded feature dataset
+- aggregating features into representative output, for a given period of time (month)
+- delete or archive all files that are no longer needed

 3.Data visualisation
+- visualise results separately for distinct locations in CZE (like Prague, top 10 cities excluding Prague and \
+the rest of republic) and property types

+4.Repeating the process once per month

-###Process is fully automated and does not require human intervention*:
+###Process is fully automated:
-Input: Site map of www.sreality.cz \
+Input: Sitemap of www.sreality.cz \
 Output: Plots / Data visualisation

-###*Limitation:
+###Limitation:
-Since the program has to scrape cca 50_000 sites, scraping can take cca 50 hours. \
+Since the program has to scrape cca 60_000 sites, \
-If the user decides to split scrapping into multiple days, \
-program can be operated
-by switching off not relevant functions in main.py.
+scraping can take cca 50 hours. \
+No multiprocessing implemented.

+###Status of the project:
+Functional

+###Todo:
+Refactoring \
+Multiprocessing?